Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Experiments

-\textbf{Graph partitioning:} We partitioned the dataset using the code-base from \cite{gottesburen_unleashing_2024} and used their graph partitioning method.
-We use another server with 96 cores and 1.5 TB of DRAM to partition the billion scale dataset.
-This is because partitioning at billion scale using the method in \cite{gottesburen_unleashing_2024} has peak memory usage of 1.25TB, 10$\times$ that of the memory available in the c6620 Cloudlab nodes.
+\textbf{Graph partitioning:} We partitioned the dataset with the Graph Partitioning method from \cite{gottesburen_unleashing_2024}.
+We use another server with 96 cores and 1.5 TB of DRAM to partition the billion scale datasets, as the memory requirements of their implementation make it infeasible to do on a c6620 Cloudlab node.